guitartarotti/find-password-typescript-test/README.md

      I elaborated the system, because I identified a necessary control of the application, for the scalability of the solution based on possible future problems, such as the one that appeared in Part 2

+     Through the `get` method, it will bring up an array of simulations with the numbers of possible passwords existing between the rules

   - The command route are responsible for question 2

-    only 1 get method, it will bring the address number
+    only 1 `get` method, it will bring the address number

   - Don't worry, all routes are documented in swagger and can be accessed via: http://localhost:3333/api-docs/